kvantas/regmetrics/README.md

 regmetrics
 ==========

-The goal of regmetrics is to provide a set of regression metrics for measuring performance in Regression Models and plots for observed, predicted values and residuals from models.
+The goal of regmetrics is to provide a set of regression metrics for measuring performance in Regression Models and plots for observed, predicted values and residuals.

 Example
 -------